Nick Jonas: 2019–present: Jonas Brothers reunion, The Voice and Spaceman

 Starting in late January, rumors were swirling online that the three brothers were going to reform the Jonas Brothers.
 On February 28, 2019, the Jonas Brothers officially announced their return along with a new single, "Sucker", which released the next day, March 1.
 The group's fifth album, Happiness Begins was released on June 7.
 In October 2019, it was announced that Jonas would join The Voice as a coach for its eighteenth season and later for its twentieth season.
 Jonas had a role in Roland Emmerich's World War II blockbuster movie Midway, which was released on November 8, 2019.

 On February 20, 2021, it was announced that Jonas would host Saturday Night Live for the first time on February 27.
 He was SNL's musical guest for the fourth time, performing his single, "Spaceman", from his fourth studio album, also titled Spaceman.
 The second single, titled "This Is Heaven", was released on March 4, 2021.

 On March 15, 2021, Jonas and his wife Priyanka Chopra announced the nominees for the 93rd Academy Awards.
 On April 30, 2021, it was announced that Jonas would host the 2021 Billboard Music Awards.

 Nick Jonas is set to star as Frankie Valli in a proshot taping of the musical Jersey Boys.

-In March 2023, Jonas released a single in Hindi, titled "Maan Meri Jaan (Afterlife)" with King.
+In March 2023, Jonas and King released a single in Hindi and English, titled "Maan Meri Jaan (Afterlife)."